Call to Action for Tanzania

 Word on the Street

-We asked a resident of one of Tanzania’s major cities to ask neighbors and friends if they know of anyone killed on election day and since.
-The person asked to remain anonymous out of concern for their safety.
+Our friend in Mwanza, Tanzania’s second-largest city, asked neighbors and friends if they knew of anyone killed since election day.
+The incidents have not been independently verified.
+Our friend asked to remain anonymous out of concern for their safety.

-“As I started to venture out of my neighborhood, and caught up with friends and family, everyone had stories about people they knew, and knew of, who were shot and killed on Wednesday, Thursday, Friday and Saturday (October 29 to Nov 2).
-While many people repeated the same stories about some of the worst acts of violence, each person I spoke with shared another incident that I had not yet heard of.”
+“Everyone I spoke with had stories about people they knew, and knew of, who were shot and killed on Wednesday, Thursday, Friday and Saturday (October 29 to Nov 2).
+While many people repeated the same stories of the worst acts of violence, each person I spoke with shared another incident that I had not heard before.”

 One Person, 46 Deaths

-In total, our anonymous reporter heard stories of 46 unarmed civilians shot and killed in 12 incidents on election day:
+In total, our friend heard stories of 46 unarmed civilians shot and killed in 14 incidents since election day:

-• A lady walking home after selling peanuts in Mwanza.
+• A lady walking home after selling peanuts in Nyamanoro area.

-• A young man trying to buy gas for his car in Arusha.
+• A young businessman living in Bugando area trying to buy gas for his vehicle.

-• A young woman walking to a shop in Bukoba.
+• A young woman walking to a shop in Bugando area.

-• Fourteen young men watching soccer in a video hall in Mwanza.
+• Fourteen young men watching soccer in a video hall in Mji Mwema area.

-• Sixteen young men watching TV in a small video hall in Mwanza.
+• Sixteen young men watching TV in a small video hall in Nyamanoro area.

-• Two protesters on the main road in Kiloleli.
+• Two protesters on the main road in Kiloleli area.

-• One bystander and four men carrying rocks while walking after dark in Mwaloni.
+• One bystander and four men carrying rocks while walking after dark in Mwaloni area.

-• Four young men pulled out of their house, told to lie down and shot in Kisesa.
+• Four young men pulled out of their house, told to lie down and shot in Kisesa, Mwanza.

-• A man closing his barbershop at Bwiru corner in Mwanza.
+• A man closing his barbershop at Bwiru Corner.

 • A student home from Nyamanoro Secondary School hit by a stray bullet that entered the house.
 When his father tried to claim his body, the police wanted him to sign a paper saying his son was shot while protesting.